 For the simulated loads, we started with a discharge rate of 2.4 amps.
 At this rate, it lasted for a little over 2.5 hours and output 6,269 milliamp-hours, or about 63% of the claimed 10,000 mAh capacity.

-Next, we scored and compared all the different extra features that these products have that make them a little more convenient to use.
-For this metric, we looked at how many devices you can charge at once, if there is a built-in flashlight, and if there are integrated cables or a recharging plug.
-Unfortunately, the Anker PowerSlim 10000 is fairly simple in design, so it scored below average in this test.
+Next, we scored and compared all the different extra features that help make these products more convenient to use.
+We took into account how many devices you can charge at once, if there is a built-in flashlight, and if there are integrated cables or a recharging plug.
+Because the Anker PowerSlim 10000 is fairly simple in design, it scored below average in this metric.

 This power bank only comes with a single output force, so you are limited to charging a single device at a time.
 It also doesn't have any integrated features, like a flashlight, cables, or wall plug, which contributes to its lackluster score.